-- the client cooperates (or agrees to cooperate as outlined in PM 19-04-02-a) by the end of the fiscal month after the date the reduced benefits were available or the cancelled benefits would have been available, or
+- for Cash and SNAP, the client cooperates (or agrees to cooperate as outlined in PM 19-04-02-a) by the end of the fiscal month after the date the reduced benefits were available or the cancelled benefits would have been available, or

-- for medical, the client who failed to cooperate during the REDE process cooperates and submits all required verifications by the end of the month following the last day of coverage, and
+- for Medical, the client who failed to cooperate during the REDE process cooperates and submits all required verifications prior to end of the third month (or 90 days if longer) following the last day of coverage, and

 - the case remains eligible,

 For medical, restore assistance with no loss of coverage.